Kazan: Russian Tsardom period

 As a result of the siege of Kazan in 1552, Tsar Ivan the Terrible conquered the city.
-During the subsequent governorship of Alexander Gorbatyi-Shuisky, most of the Kazan's Tatar residents were forcibly Christianized or deported, the Kerashen Tatars.
-Mosques and palaces were ruined.
+During the subsequent governorship of Alexander Gorbaty-Shuysky, most of the Kazan's Tatar residents were forcibly Christianized or deported, and mosques and palaces were ruined.
 The surviving Tatar population was moved to a place 50 km away from the city and this place was forcibly settled by Russian farmers and soldiers.
 Tatars in the Russian service were settled in the Tatar Bistäse settlement near the city's wall.
 Later Tatar merchants and handicraft masters also settled there.
 During this period, Kazan was largely destroyed as a result of several great fires.
 After one of them in 1579, the icon Our Lady of Kazan was discovered in the city.

 In the early 17th century, at the beginning of the Time of Troubles in Russia, the Tsardom of Kazan declared independence under the leadership of voyvoda Nikanor Shulgin with the help of the Russian population, but this independence was suppressed by Kuzma Minin in 1612.

 Russian Empire period

 In 1708, the Tsardom of Kazan was abolished, and Kazan became the seat of Kazan Governorate.
 After Peter the Great's visit, the city became a center of shipbuilding for the Caspian fleet.
 The major Russian poet Gavrila Derzhavin was born in Kazan in 1743, the son of a poor country squire of Tatar ancestry though himself having a thoroughly Russian identity.

 Before the building of modern dams, low-lying areas were regularly flooded in April and May.
 Kazan suffered major fires in 1595, 1672, 1694, 1742, 1749, 1757, 1774, 1815, and 1842.

-Kazan was largely destroyed in 1774 as a result of the Pugachev revolt (1774–1776), an uprising by border troops and peasants led by the Don Cossack ataman (Captain) Yemelyan Pugachev, but the city, formerly largely of timber construction, was soon afterwards rebuilt, using stone and according to a grid pattern plan, during the reign of Catherine the Great.
+Kazan was largely destroyed in 1774 as a result of Pugachev's rebellion, an uprising by border troops and peasants led by the Don Cossack ataman (Captain) Yemelyan Pugachev, but the city, formerly largely of timber construction, was soon afterwards rebuilt, using stone and according to a grid pattern plan, during the reign of Catherine the Great.
 Catherine also decreed that mosques could again be built in Kazan, the first being Marjani Mosque.

 At the beginning of the 19th century Kazan State University and printing press were founded by Alexander I. It became an important center for Oriental Studies in Russia.
 The Qur'an was first printed in Kazan in 1801.
 Kazan became an industrial center and peasants migrated there to join its industrial workforce.
 In 1875, a horse tramway appeared; 1899 saw the installation of a tramway.
 After the Russian Revolution of 1905, Tatars were allowed to revive Kazan as a Tatar cultural center.
 The first Tatar theater and the first Tatar newspaper appeared.